SUPER TRUCK RULES

 J. There will be a measurement from rear axle across quarter panel to farthest end of rear bumper and this measurement will be a maximum 51″ with 112” wheel base.

 K. The only ducting allowed under the front of the race truck will be for the radiator.
-This duct work must not be wider than the radiator and must not extend past the radiator.
+This duct work must not be wider than and must not extend past the radiator.

 A. Tubing front sub frame allowed.
 Stock OEM front sub frame allowed.